hanax-ai/CX-Dev-Test-Infrastructure/.github/instructions/Deployment-Best-Practices.instructions.md

 - Maintain complete audit trail of all deployments
 - Log user, timestamp, and change details
 - Preserve deployment logs for compliance requirements

+### 10. New Directories and Files
+- Unless the task requires a new directory or file, do not create them.
+- If a new directory or file is required, ensure it is documented in the architecture and follows the naming conventions.

+### 11. Questions and Assumptions
+- For any questions or if you are unsure about a task, ask for help.
+- Do not make assumptions about the task requirements.

+### 12. Task Execution
+- Follow the steps outlined in the task description.
+Do not freelance or deviate from the established steps unless explicitly instructed.
+- If a task requires creating or modifying files, ensure you follow the naming conventions and directory structure.
+- If you discover new tasks are required to complete the task, inform the user and do not proceed with the task until you have confirmation.
+- It is ok to make observations and recommendations, but do not make changes without explicit instructions.

+### 13. Sudo Access
+- The sudo password is Major8859!